cloudant-labs/fdblucene/README.md

 them immediately visible.
 The segments file is itself updated atomically.

-These design decisions with Lucene guide us to where, and whether, to apply FDB transactional semantics.
+These design decisions within Lucene guide us to where, and whether, to apply FDB transactional semantics.
 When writing to a new file, for example, we have no need to put a transaction around the data we're writing.
 FoundationDB, of course, requires one, but it has no semantic